Skip to main content

 May 25, 2017

 WASHINGTON D.C. – Today, Congressmen Adam Schiff (CA-28) and Joe Wilson (SC-02) introduced the bipartisan North Korea Travel Control Act, which would require the Treasury Department to issue regulations requiring a license for transactions related to travel to, from, and within North Korea by American citizens.
+It also provides that no licenses may be issued for tourist travel.

 May 23, 2017